Bearded dragon won’t wake up? Chances are it’s bearded dragon brumation time.

 Parasites are certainly a concern before brumation.
 Heavy loads could result is serious illness or even death when brumating.
 When temperatures go down, reptiles immune systems can be easily compromised.

-If your bearded dragon has already started brumating and has not gone through the vet check, take it to the vet.
+If the bearded dragon has already started brumating and has not gone through the vet check, take it to the vet.
 This vet check could make the difference between you stressing or not, from a healthy bearded dragon waking up, to something you don’t want to happen.

 2. Setting up heating and lighting winter cycles